bnb-chain/bnb-chain.github.io/docs/bnb-smart-chain/developers/json_rpc/json-rpc.md

 ---
-title: RPC - BSC Develop
+title: JSON-RPC - BSC Develop
 ---

-# JSON-RPC Endpoint
+# JSON-RPC

 JSON-RPC endpoints refers to the network location where a program could transfer its RPC requests to access server data.
 Once you connect a decentralized application to an RPC endpoint, you can access the functionalities of different operations, which could enable real-time usage of blockchain data.
 BNB Chain provides several RPC endpoints for connectinto both its Minent and Testnet.
 In this section, we list the JSON-RPC endpoints that can be used for connecting to BNB Smart Chain.